fireteam99/CS366-Studyguides/studyguide.md

 #### Phantoms
 A phantom is a varient of unrepeatble reads where one transaction performs two reads on the same criteria but a row is inserted in between by a seperate transaction, it will seem as if a phantom row suddenly appeared.

+#### Overwriting Uncommitted Data (Write-Write Conflict)
+This happens when two transactions write to the same data at the same time.
+Usually happens due to **blind writes** - writing to a value without reading it.

 ### Isolation Levels
 There are four isolation levels defined in SQL but only the "serializable" level is considere ACID complient.
 Transactions are implemented individually by DBMSs.
 Note that isolation levels are personal choices.
 Multiple users accessing the same database could be running on different isolation levels.